International-Soil-Radiocarbon-Database/ISRaD/_pages/template_faq.md

 </details>

 <details><summary>
 <b> Sequential Density Separation </b>
 </summary><p>

-**A heavy liquid is used to float off organics, thereby separating them from mineral material.
-The mineral material is then further partitioned into fractions of increasing density using heavy liquids.**
+**A heavy liquid is used to float off the "light-fraction" organics, thereby separating them from mineral material.
+In some cases, the residual "heavy" material is then sonicated to disrupt aggregates and the resulting additional light fraction, often called "occluded light-fraction" is then collected.
+Finally, the remaining mineral material is collected or further partitioned into fractions of increasing density using heavy liquids. **

 <img src="https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/gh-pages/assets/images/sequential_density_separation_diagram.png" width="700">